Taste the Atherton Tablelands Food & Wine Tour from Port Douglas

 Discover Atherton’s lush landscapes, sample local foods and wines, and enjoy a full day of scenic stops and tastings on this popular Port Douglas tour.

-5.0(217 reviews)From $190.07 per person ($294.61 AUD)
+5.0(217 reviews)From $190.07 per person

 Hi friends!
 Today, I want to share a detailed look at the Taste the Atherton Tablelands Food & Wine Tour from Port Douglas — a full-day adventure that promises a taste of Queensland’s lush highlands, local produce, and exceptional wines.
-While I haven’t been on this tour myself, I’ve gone through countless reviews and the tour details to give you an honest, friendly rundown of what it’s all about.

 What I love about this experience is how it combines spectacular scenery with genuine tastings at a variety of local producers — it’s a great way to get a real sense of the region beyond just the usual sightseeing.
 Plus, the guide’s knowledge and personable approach seem to make all the difference, according to multiple reviewers.
-One thing to keep in mind is that this is a long day, so if you’re not a big fan of busy sightseeing or early mornings, it might be worth considering.

 This tour suits those who enjoy good food, wine, and scenic drives, particularly if you appreciate learning about regional produce directly from the growers and artisans.
-It’s also perfect for anyone wanting a curated, relaxed experience with plenty of tastings and interesting stops without the hassle of planning it all themselves.
+It’s also great for anyone wanting a curated, relaxed experience with plenty of tastings and interesting stops without the hassle of planning it all themselves.

 Key Points